field-demo/Platform/README.md

-# RigFlow - PWA Prototype
+# Platform - PWA Prototype

 Prototype for a mobile field interface that supports preventive maintenance inspection rounds.